Types of private student loans

 How much should you borrow

 In terms of how much you should take out for college, borrow only what you think you can afford to pay back later.
 Think about your future career and how much you may make in your chosen field.
-The College Board® suggests that your monthly payments should be no more than 10 – 15% of your starting monthly salary.
 To help estimate your future income potential, you can visit the US Department of Labor at bls.gov.

 The amount of money you can receive from a private student loan varies by lender.
 If your lender requires “school certification,” your school verifies your enrollment and ensures that you’re not borrowing more than the cost of attendance (including your federal student loans, scholarships, and grants).